bcko/Ud-DA-Tableau-Titanic/README.md

 To diversify your data science portfolio, start pursuing personal projects.
 This shows you're passionate and allows you to refine and continue building your skills.
 A great way to start is downloading a [dataset from Kaggle](https://www.kaggle.com/datasets).
 Start by exploring the dataset, as you did in the Explore and Summarize Data project.

 Then, test a hypothesis or apply some machine learning.
 For a bigger challenge, take on a [Kaggle competition](https://www.kaggle.com/competitions) sponsored by a company.
 If you are entering the data science field for the first time and looking to add real-world experience into your belt, you can get it through Kaggle!

-You have not submitted the project yetSUBMIT PROJECT